 - Some services that use non-TCP transports use other cryptographic protocols or network level protections when inside physical boundaries controlled by or on behalf of Google

 Communications between VMs and Google Cloud Platform services use TLS to communicate with the Google Front End, not ALTS.
 We describe these communications in Virtual machine to Google Front End encryption.

 Configuring other encryption in transit options

 You can configure protections for your data when it is in transit between Google Cloud and your data centers, or in transit between your applications that are hosted on Google Cloud and user devices.

 If you are connecting your data center to Google Cloud, consider the following:

-- Use TLS with HTTP(S) Load Balancing or External SSL Proxy Load Balancing to connect to your cloud service.
+- Use TLS with either the external HTTP(S) load balancer or the external SSL proxy load balancer to connect to your cloud service.
 GFE terminates the TLS connections from your users using SSL certificates that you provision and control.
 For more information about customizing your certificate, see SSL certificates overview.

 - Create an IPSec tunnel using Cloud VPN or use Cloud Interconnect to securely connect your on-premises network to your Virtual Private Cloud network.
 For more information, see Choosing a Network Connectivity product.

 If you are connecting your user devices to applications running in Google Cloud, consider the following: